turingschool/curriculum/source/projects/dinner_dash.markdown

 #### Magic 8-ball

-You can't order food and just pick it up immediately.
+You can't place a pickup order and expect it ready immediately.
 Predict the pickup time when an order is submitted:

 * Each item in the store has a preparation time, defaulting to 12 minutes.
 Items can be edited to take longer.
 * If an order has more than six items, add 10 minutes for every additional six items.
-* Each already "paid" order in the system which is not "complete" delays the production start of this new order by 4 minutes.
+* Each already "paid" order in the system, for takeout or delivery, which is not "complete" delays the production start of this new order by 4 minutes.

 #### Future Scheduling

-When a customer is placing an order, they can select a date/time for pickup as long as it is...
+When a customer is placing an order, they can select a date/time for pickup or delivery as long as it is...

 * In the future
 * No sooner than the "predicted" pickup time